 As such, the Durango Hellcat sprints to 60 miles per hour in just 3.5 seconds, on its way to a top speed of 180 mph.
 The quarter-mile passes by in 11.5 seconds.
+Notably, the Durango SRT Hellcat made our list of the Fastest SUVs for this year.
 And if that extra-legal performance isn’t enough, the big Dodge does normal family-SUV things too, with an 8,700-pound towing capacity that might even humble the larger, more trucklike 2021 Cadillac Escalade.

 Giving it that performance edge is a massive 2.4-liter supercharger with twin-screw rotors, capable of spinning 14,600 rpm and delivering boost pressures of 11.6 psi.
 Charge-air coolers integrated into the supercharger, comprised of a water pump, coolant reservoir, and heat exchanger, keep intake air temperatures below 140 degrees Fahrenheit (60 degrees Celsius).